GoogleCloudPlatform/service-extensions/callouts/python/extproc/example/litellm_gateway/WALKTHROUGH.md

 **What it shows.** Traffic split across members of a model group by weight.
 The choice is a stable hash of `x-request-id`, so the same request id always lands on the same member, which keeps retries consistent.
+Clients that send no `x-request-id` are assigned at random instead, so the configured weights still hold for traffic that carries no stable id.

 **Setup.** In `terraform.tfvars`: